Ryanjlowe/Amazon-Pinpoint-ISV-Partner-Guide/README.md

 ## Pattern: Build Amazon Pinpoint Custom Channels

-Amazon Pinpoint has 4 channels available natively out of the box including: Email, SMS, Push for Mobile Devices, and Voice.
+Amazon Pinpoint has four channels available natively out of the box including: Email, SMS, Push for Mobile Devices, and Voice.
 Additionally, Amazon Pinpoint ISVs can create their own [custom channels](https://docs.aws.amazon.com/pinpoint/latest/developerguide/channels-custom.html) allowing marketers to send messages across any "channel" using any service that can be reached by an AWS Lambda function.

 A custom channel could be built to send messages to users on social media platforms by calling APIs on popular services like Facebook, Twitter, and WhatsApp.
 Email and SMS messages could be sent using alternative email and SMS providers by calling other platform APIs.
 A custom channel could simply just write a message into a message database, such as DynamoDB, that is later retrieved by a web or mobile app on page load.